Facebook

 Key information about European Union External Debt: % of GDP

-Graph and download economic data for Central government debt, total (% of GDP) for the Euro Area (GCDODTOTLGDZSEMU) from 1998 to 2022 about Euro Area, Europe, debt, government, and GDP.
+Graph and download economic data for Central government debt, total (% of GDP) for the European Union (GCDODTOTLGDZSEUU) from 1991 to 2015 about EU, Europe, debt, government, and GDP.

 License information was derived automatically